Chicken Tinga Tacos

 - 2 teaspoons olive oil

 - 1 teaspoon ground cumin

-- Cook the onions until they are soft and translucent, 2 to 3 minutes.
-Stir in the garlic, tomato paste, oregano, cumin, chili powder and cayenne pepper and cook for another 30 seconds.
-Stir in the tomatoes, broth and salt.
+- Cook onions in the pot until they are soft and translucent, 2 to 3 minutes; stir in garlic, tomato paste, oregano, cumin, chili powder and cayenne pepper and cook for another 30 seconds.
+Stir tomatoes, broth, and salt into onion mixture.
 Raise the heat to high to bring the mixture to a boil.
 Lower to a simmer, then return the chicken to the pot and make sure it’s completely submerged in the braising liquid.
 Cover and cook over medium-low heat until the chicken shreds easily when pulled at with a fork, 45 minutes to an hour.